First posted on 26 April 1996. Last updated on 17 October 2013.

 Phantasmagoria (also known as Roberta Williams' Phantasmagoria: Pray It's Only A Nightmare) is Sierra On-Line's first attempt to develop a full-blown, live action, multimedia interactive adventure title.
 At a cost of 4 millions USD, production of the game has taken over 2 years.
 This is the largest production by any computer game developer to date.
 Over 2 hours of video live shots are recorded which are then combined with computer generated images and backdrops via chromakey.
 Special effects are also used that include much blood and gore.
 A proprietary SCI game engine developed in-house for this title allows for real-time debugging during its testing.

-As a piece of fiction, Phantasmagoria indeed is a masterpiece combining horrific visual imaginary and moody ambient music with an engaging plot.
+As a piece of fiction, Phantasmagoria indeed is a masterpiece combining horrific visual imagery and moody ambient music with an engaging plot.
 It unfolds with a gripping tone over 7 novel style chapters.
 The chilling opening theme Consumite Furore is sung by the CSUF Concert Choir.
 The acting in Phantasmagoria is passable.
 Adrienne is played by the beautiful Victoria Morsell, while Don is played by David Homb and Carno is played by Robert Miano.
 To Morsell's credit, she cannot be blamed for her seemingly discordant emotions seen between dramatic scenes.
 Rather, this is a limitation of the game engine that plays the library of pre-recorded videos in piecemeal fashion.

 As a game, Phantasmagoria falls short of being an immersing adventure.
 The interface in Phantasmagoria is limited to a simple point-and-click navigation designed for hotspot hunting.
 Gameplay is extremely linear and short (6-15 hours).
 It is worsened by a complete lack of any difficult puzzle.
 Moreover, in-game hints are readily available from the Hintkeeper during play to minimize any frustration of the player over a difficult challenge (as if there is any).
 The entire game, except for the last chapter, is played out without a time limit.
 In contrast, the ending sequence in the last chapter is played out in real time, requiring the player to point Adrienne to the correct escape route by clicking on screen for directions within a limited time window.